 - 1 What is CAD/CAM dentistry?

 - 2 How is CAD/CAM different than traditional dental restoration?

 What is CAD/CAM dentistry?

 Computer-aided design (CAD) and computer-aided manufacturing (CAM) are digital technologies used to design, plan and ultimately create dental prosthodontics with 3D printing technology.
-With CAD/CAM, dentists can efficiently create dental crowns, bridges, veneers, onlays, inlays, dentures, and dental implant-supported prostheses.
+With CAD/CAM, dentists can efficiently create dental crowns, teeth bridges, veneers, onlays, inlays, dentures, and dental implant-supported prostheses.

 This technology uses a scanner and 3Dprinting technology to create a tooth that is perfectly fabricated and fitted for you.

 It is used for implant design, crowns, bridges, veneers, partials, and everything else in dentistry; even Invisalign.
 It is an excellent, very reliable technology we use in modern dentistry today to bring amazing care that is of high quality to our patients.

 This technology creates things that look very real.
 It gives longevity to the restorations because they are so perfectly adapted to your teeth.